w3c/guide/tools/index.md

 > For W3C Groups operating under this Process, a core operating principle is to allow access across disabilities, across country borders, and across time. ([Tooling and Archiving for Discussions and Publications, W3C Process](https://www.w3.org/policies/process/#tooling))

 Many of the tools in this section and the previous are in wide use and are supported by the Systems Team (ask for help on [sysreq@w3.org](mailto:sysreq@w3.org)) and Communications Team.
 For service enhancements or new systems projects, please contact [w3t-sys@w3.org](mailto:w3t-sys@w3.org) with a detailed description of your needs.
 Outages and scheduled operations appear on the [W3C Systems Status page](https://status.w3.org).
-See [collected wisdom](#sa34) below for less mature tools.

 ## Tools